ArduboyCollection/ArduboyGraph/README.md

 I just to see if I could squeeze my graphing program into less than 32KB.
 At first, it seemed impossible, but then I found out I could just combine some unused arrays and I got 10% of my memory back.

 # How to install
-Download the .arduboy (coming shortly) and use a program like Arduboy Manager!
+Download the .arduboy and use a program like Arduboy Manager!

 If you want to change the source code, just download the .ino file and open it in the Arduino IDE.